liewwy19/Image-Classification-with-Transfer-Learning-using-CNN/README.md

   git clone https://github.com/liewwy19/Image-Classification-with-Transfer-Learning-using-CNN.git
 ```

-Download and extract the dataset into a sub-folder named "datasets" within the projects folder.
+Download and extract the dataset into a sub-folder named "datasets" within the project's folder.
 Your project folder structure should look like the following:
 ```bash
 Project Folder
   |